ossf/allstar/README.md

 anyone if need be, see [the operator docs](operator.md) for more details.

 ## Disabling Unwanted Issues
-If you're getting unwanted issues created by Allstar, follow the directions [here](opt-out.md) to opt out.
+If you're getting unwanted issues created by Allstar, follow [these directions](opt-out.md) to opt out.

 ## Getting Started